The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Aside from being skillful swimmers, moose can dive underwater.
 They can dive underwater for as far as 6 meters deep.

-Their swimming is aided by their typically large nostrils that are equipped with valves.
+Their swimming is aided by their typically large nostrils equipped with valves.
 The valves close when the moose goes underwater, preventing water from getting into their lungs.

 How long can a moose hold its breath?